Delete or Format? How to Clear An SD Card on Windows

 So if you want to completely clear an SD Card, you should perform a full format to erase all data on your SD Card.
 Because it will not only delete the files and content but also wipe all the index and cache files.

 To format a storage device, both Windows and third-party software provide users with efficient ways.
-In this part, we will tell you how to use Windows built-in features to format an SD Card.
+In this part, we will tell you both ways on how to format an SD Card on Windows 10:

 Step 1.
 Connect your SD Card to the computer with an adapter.